 You may be asked to undertake both the Royal and Baronial matters within a court, and this has often been the usual case in my experience, as the number of experienced Court Heralds has often been less than what we may desire.
 In this case, when changing from Royal to Baronial and back again, you should move to the appropriate position (if you are standing behind the thrones, rather than beside them).

 However, it may be the case that Their Majesties, or Their Excellencies, see fit to have each court with a dedicated herald.
 If this is the case, then the process is simpler for transferring between the two Courts, and each herald will get a rest while the other is speaking.
 It is for this reason that I attempt to keep track of other potential Court Heralds in my vicinity, in case they may be needed.

 I hope that these few, somewhat less short than I expected, notes are helpful to you in your time as a Court Herald, and I look forward to hearing your voice in the name of Their Majesties.

-Copyright 2012 Bryan Jones (Lord Alexander a la Fontayne).
+Copyright 2012 Amanda Jones (Lady Amanda Martel).
 Permission is granted for republication in SCA-related publications, provided the author is credited and notified.
 Copies of any publications which include this article would be greatly appreciated.